Last Updated on July 18, 2021 by Nancie

 Common Backyard Hawks

 In my part of the world, two types of hawks tend to hunt at feeders: Cooper’s Hawks and Sharp-Shinned Hawks.
 In my particular yard, we mostly see Coopers and only an occasional Sharpie.
-One year a much larger Red-Shouldered Hawk hunted in our yard.
+Occasionally, usually during migration, a much larger Red-Shouldered Hawk may hunt in our yard for a day or two.
 Other hawks in my area tend to hunt in more open environments like fields, open marshes and road-sides.

 Here are some links to Cornell’s All About Birds species pages if you need some help identifying the hawk hunting at your feeders:

 How Do You Know a Hawk is Hunting at Your Feeders?